PTSD and Violence in Returning Veterans Study

 Attribution/Source(s):

-This quality-reviewed publication titled "PTSD and Violence in Returning Veterans Study" was chosen for publishing by Disabled World's editors due to its relevance to our readers in the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by University of North Carolina Health Care and published 2012/06/25 (Edit Update: 2021/09/02).
-For further details or clarifications, you can contact University of North Carolina Health Care directly at unchealthcare.org.
-Please note that Disabled World does not provide any warranties or endorsements related to this article.
+This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its significant relevance to the disability community.
+Originally authored by University of North Carolina Health Care, and published on 2012/06/25 (Edit Update: 2021/09/02), the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, University of North Carolina Health Care can be contacted at unchealthcare.org.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.